GOP lawmaker who voted to overturn Biden’s election win wants to help him on criminal justice reform

 Nehls’s path to Washington began in the Houston area in the mid-1990s, where he was dismissed by the police department in Richmond, Tex., for reasons that included destruction of evidence.
 A decorated service member of 21 years, Nehls served in the Army during the Iraq War and was elected constable in Fort Bend County while he was deployed; Nehls was later the county’s sheriff for eight years.

 He raised eyebrows in 2017 when the sheriff threatened to charge a driver with disorderly conduct because of a profanity-laced anti-Trump sticker.
 His suggestion of arrest raised alarm among free-speech advocates, and the sheriff walked back his statement.
-Nehls again faced scrutiny in supporting President Donald Trump’s decision to deploy federal forces in cities with racial justice protests in the days after Floyd’s killing.
+Nehls again faced scrutiny in supporting Donald Trump’s decision to deploy federal forces in cities with racial justice protests in the days after Floyd’s killing.

 During last year’s GOP primary for an open seat in Congress, Nehls painted himself as a fierce Trump advocate.
 Texas Monthly reported that he stated on his campaign website how he would “stand with President Trump to defeat the socialist Democrats, build the wall, drain the swamp, and deliver on pro-economy and pro-America policies.”